Content Warning continues for preteen sexualization, nudity and gore.

 Once we regained control from Mister Aeronautical Road Rage, it was time ot do some innumerable side quests in preparation for the big endgame.
 We got started by going to the Sealed Castle free our first and most important set of prizes.
 We picked out the Sage’s and Magus’ staves for our wizards, and the Yoichi Bow for Krile the Ranger.

 That wasn’t our only stop.
 We also went to the town of Moore, where an old man offered us our choice of the “Brave Blade” and the “Chicken Knife.”
 These were strange weapons: their power was based on the number of times you have or haven’t run away from combat.
 The Chicken Knife is strongest the more you’ve run, and the Brave Blade strongest the less you’ve run – it’s the strongest weapon in the original game if you haven’t run at all!
 In our case, we took the Chicken Knife, but had only really run away a moderate number of times, so wouldn’t have been able to make very much use of either weapon.
+Unfortunately, it turns out that the Chicken Knife has a countermeasure as a penalty for being so easy to manipulate, in that it forces you to run away at random.
+Wenever made much use of it.

 The cast is back in The Usual Spot and the game is doing that weird “mouths are flapping but there is no sound” thing from Day 1 again.
 When KH2 finally remembers to turn up the volume, it seems our foursome is talking about a take-home independent study assignment from school.
 Olette is trying to get the others to do their damn homework, and Roxas keeps trying to change the subject.
 Not because he doesn’t want to do his homework, but because Roxas is convinced that he fell off the tower and died yesterday, but no one else remembers that.
 Everyone else just thinks he slipped and regained his footing.